Conjugate flow action functionals: Symmetrizing flows

-The conjugate flow perturbation $\widehat{\phi}^\mu$ is related to the field perturbation $\varphi$ by Eq. (\ref{conj1}).
-We remark that, in general, such transformation could involve both derivatives and integrals.
+At this point we recall that the conjugate flow perturbation $\widehat{\phi}^\mu$ is related to the field perturbation $\varphi^j$ by Eq. (\ref{conj1}).
+In general, such relation involves both derivatives and integrals.
 For example, it could be in the form

-The choice of the functional dependence between $\widehat{\phi}^\mu$ and $\varphi$ is actually a matter of investigation when looking for a conjugate flow variational principles.
-In this section we shall limit ourselves to \emph{algebraic} flows, i.e. flows that can be expressed in the form

-where the functions $\x^\mu$ (to be determined) are \emph{local functionals} of $u$, i.e. they do not involve integrals of the field $u$.
-Under these assumptions, the flow perturbation $\widehat{\phi}^\mu$ is easily obtained as